-The crowned squirrelfish Sargocentron diadema is a member of the sub family Holocentridae.
+The Crowned Squirrelfish (Sargocentron diadema) also known as the Crown Squirrelfish is a member of the sub family Holocentridae.
 Members of the sub family are known as squirrelfish and they are typically red and silver or white.
-On the gill cover they have spines which are venomous and can inflict a painful wound.
-They are closely related to the soldierfishes.
+On the gill cover they have spines which are reported to be venomous and can inflict a painful wound.
+They are closely related to the soldierfishes which do not have a spine on the cheeks.

-The crowned squirrelfish is a bright red color with white stripes running across it to the tail.
-The gill cover has a vertical stripe on it and there is a white line running above the lip.
-The area ahead of the caudal peduncle is often a whitish color.
+The crowned squirrelfish is a bright red color with thin white stripes running across the body to the tail.
+The gill cover has a vertical white stripe on it and there is a white line running above the lip.
+The area ahead of the caudal peduncle is often a whitish colour and the white caudal fin is forked with red edges.
 They have a proportionally large eye and are nocturnal feeders.
 They grow up to 17 cm in length.

 IN THE WILD

-The crowned squirrelfish are nocturnal feeders , feeding on small fishes and benthic invertebrates.
+The crowned squirrelfish are nocturnal feeders , feeding on small fishes and benthic invertebrates such as polychaetes, crustaceans and small mollusks.

 Spawning takes place into the water table and once the eggs hatch the young go into hiding.
-In Tanzanian waters in the southern hemisphere large groups of several hundred adult crowned squirrelfish have been observed swimming in the open during the day, on several occasions.
-Milling around two or three meters above the surface of the reef and not as reclusive they usually are.
+In Tanzanian waters in the southern hemisphere large groups of several hundred adult crowned squirrelfish have been observed swimming in the open during the day on several occasions.
+Milling around two or three meters above large branching corals and not as shy they usually are.
 It is possible that this is related to mating.

 These fish grow quite large and require a large aquarium of several hundred gallons.
 They prefer being kept in numbers and are happier when they have company.
 There should be plenty of overhangs and hiding spots to hide in during the day.
 They will eat smaller fish if the opportunity arises.
 They are easy to wean off live food and require a moonlight phase in the tank lighting as they will not feed in total darkness.